-They are not towns, just places near Wakkerstrom in Natal.
-I have lumped them together because they are small, are geographically close together and both originated from the activities of the Hermannsburg Mission Society in the 19th century.
+It is not a town, just a place with a church and school near Wakkerstrom in Natal.
+It originated from the activities of the Hermannsburg Mission Society in the 19th century.

 Lüneburg, sometimes written as Luneburg or Luneberg is at 27.3151°S and 30.6178°E at 1146m altitude.

 What is meant by pre-history here is the time before the colonisation.
 A start with the mission stations of the northern Zululand was made in 1860 when the Hermansburg Mission Society superintendent Hardeland paid a visit to King Mpande.
 He obtained permission from the king to establish mission stations at eNtombe, eNcaka and eMlongavula. eNtombe is near where Braunschweig is now, eNcaba is Lüneburg and eMlongamvula I don't know.
 Missionaries Prydtz and Moe, plus some colonists: Niebuhr, Rabe, Küsell and Kröger were sent out to establish the stations.